Chapter 1 : it's all in the details

 “Not like that either.
 Just – pretend I’m not around, alright?”

-In the end he got yet another shot of me, grimacing, looking past the camera with a deliberateness that he didn’t comment on, blood dripping from my knee.
-A wave hit the rock and spray flared up, poking me in the eye, soaking me through.
-Now with that old picture in my hand I can see and feel everything as they must have felt all those years ago – the barnacle fragments sticking into my skin, the salt burning my lips, and the flash of silver from the camera.
+In the end he got a shot of me, grimacing, looking past the camera with a deliberateness that he didn’t comment on, blood dripping from my knee.
+A wave hit the rock and spray flared up, poking me in the eye, drenching me.
+Now with that old picture in my hand I can see and feel everything as they must have felt all those years ago – the barnacle fragments sticking into my skin, salt burns on my lips, and the quick blinding light from his camera finding its way to me, catching me mid-flicker, like a star.

 This is Colin: infinitely patient and infinitely awkward.
 He can sit and wait forever.
 But chances are he’ll track you down and shove his stupid camera in your face and say, “May I?
 It’s for a personal project.”

-And, God, did he have plenty of those.
+And God, did he have plenty of those.
 Once, he went all round our neighbourhood asking strangers to pose for him.
-He took a couple of hundred mug shots of those people, showing a range of their expressions.
+He took a couple of hundred mug shots of those people after he made them pull their faces into all sorts of strange expressions.
 Some folks obliged us.
-But others like the homeless man in the park slung stale sandwiches at us, and the gang of older boys in the playground sucking on cigarettes underneath the slides kicked sand at us and told us to shove off.
+But others like the homeless bloke in the park slung stale sandwiches at us, and some of the older kids in the playground sucking on their fags underneath the slides kicked sand at us and told us to shove off.

-Another one of his ‘projects’ involved an elderly Muggle woman called Doris who lived a couple of doors down from us.
+Another one of his ‘projects’ involved this old Muggle woman called Doris who lived a couple of doors down from us.
 We didn’t know much about her except she always seemed to be sitting on her porch for hours at a time, knitting.

 Colin leapt over her fence one day and I tagged along.
 He asked straight-up if he could follow her around for a few weeks and take pictures of her, if she wouldn’t mind.